 At eighteen, her curiosity and love of language took her to Spain and beyond.
 After earning her Bachelors of Science in Journalism from the University of North Texas, she immediately moved to Italy where she spent her twenties.
 In Italy she fell into her career in international higher education where she's since spent the last fifteen years of planning, facilitating and leading groups on journeys all over the world.

 While receiving her Master’s in Fine Arts in Creative Writing from Goddard College, Regina studied under the tutelage of poets Elena Georgiou and Beatrix Gates as well as memoirist and novelist Aimee Liu.
 She is also a 2014 scholarship recipient of Gateless Writing Teacher Training founded by critically-acclaimed author, Suzanne Kingsbury.
 Regina's favourites include Rebecca Solnit, Nick Flynn, Mary Karr, David Sedaris, Tracey Emin, Maria Popova, the teachings of Baron Baptiste and Julia Cameron.
 Her favorite podcast is “On Being” with Krista Tippett.
-Currently, she lives in London.
+Currently, she lives in Brighton with her husband Ben.

 May your heart be filled with loving kindness.